YashpalRathod14/Physical_Design/README.md

 In summary, RISC-V is an open-source instruction set architecture used for designing computer processors.
 High-level language code is translated into assembly language and then further into machine code, which is executed by a RISC-V processor core.
 The designed RISC-V core is then fabricated into a physical layout to create a functional chip.

-## iii.
-From Software applications to Hardware.
+## From Software applications to Hardware.

 Here the entire flow is shown from application to hardware.